buaazp/uq/README.md

 uq -port 8908 -admin-port 8909 -dir ./uq3 -etcd http://localhost:4001 -cluster uq
 ```

 Then these uq instances make up a uq cluster.
 All instances in a cluster have same topics and lines.
 But the message in them is independent.
-In other words, a message can only push into one instance in a cluster.
+In other words, a message can be only pushed into one instance in a cluster.
 Queue workflow in uq cluster is like below:

-1. Client A add topic [foo] in instance 1.
+1. Client A adds topic [foo] in instance 1.
 All instances has topic named [foo].
-2. Client B add line [foo/x] in instance 2.
+2. Client B adds line [foo/x] in instance 2.
 All instances has line [foo/x].
-3. Client C push a message [bar] to instacne 3.
+3. Client C pushes a message [bar] to instacne 3.
 C can pop this message from instance 3.
 4. A and B cannot pop any message from instance 1/2 because they have no message.
-5. A, B, C continually push messages to topic [foo] in the instace they connected to.
+5. A, B, C continually push messages to topic [foo] in the instace they connect to.
 6. Consumer D can pop [foo/x] to get a message from any instance in the cluster.
 All the messages in different instances are belong to line [foo/x].
-7. Consumer can only confirm a message in the instance which poped the message.
+7. Consumer can only confirm a message in the instance which popped the message.

+#### using libuq

+Maybe you are in trouble with using the api of etcd and consideration of the connection pool.
+You can use [libuq](https://github.com/buaazp/libuq) to write simple codes.
+Libuq is designed for uq cluster.
+Now only Golang is supported.
+You can find more information about libuq in its github repository.

 ### Message Persistence

 The default storage of uq is goleveldb.
 It stores all the data in disk.
 So the messages are persistent.
-If the uq server broken down, the queue will recover after uq restart.
+If the uq server broken down, the queue will recover after uq restarts.

-If you need a more fast uq, you can use memory to store the messages.
-But if uq shutdown, the messages will lose.
+If you need a faster uq, you can use memory to store the messages.
+But if uq is shut down, the messages will be lost.

 Other storage like rocksdb, leveldb will be supported in the future.